Self-Supervised Siamese Autoencoders: Experiments

 \subsection{Experimental Setup}

-\paragraph{Data.} We evaluate on four real-world data sets. \emph{CIFAR-10} \citep{krizhevsky2009learning} consists of 50,000 colored training and 10,000 test images of size $32\times32$ with three color channels from ten mutually exclusive classes.
-The \emph{MNIST} data set \citep{lecun1995learning} contains $28\times28$ pixel images of handwritten digits, thus having ten classes.
-It consists of 60,000 training and 10,000 test images. \emph{Fashion-MNIST} \citep{xiao2017fashion} is similar to MNIST but shows fashion items in ten classes.
-Finally, \emph{STL-10} \citep{coates2011analysis} also comprises ten classes with a larger resolution of $96\times96$ pixels with three color channels.
-It is designed explicitly for self-supervised tasks and has 5,000 labeled training images, 8,000 labeled test images, and additionally 100,000 unlabeled images.
-We use a downsized version of STL-10 of the same dimensions as CIFAR-10, i.e., $32\times32$ pixels with three color channels, to keep the models comparable and avoid variability due to different model capacities.
+\paragraph{Data.} We evaluate on four real-world data sets: \emph{CIFAR-10} \citep{krizhevsky2009learning}, \emph{MNIST} \citep{lecun1995learning}, \emph{Fashion-MNIST} \cite{xiao2017fashion}, and \emph{STL-10} \citep{coates2011analysis}.
+All contain images from ten classes and come with pre-defined train/test splits.
 STL-10 is designated for self-supervised or unsupervised pre-training.
 Thus, we use the unlabeled data for pre-training our models and the train and test sets for training and evaluating the model on the classification task.
-For the other data sets, we resort to the same training protocol as used in SimSiam \citep{chen2021exploring}.
-We use the training set for self-supervised pre-training and training the classifier on the downstream task.
-The test set is used for evaluation.
-In addition, we simulate harder tasks in which we use only a small fraction (i.e., 1\%) of the labeled training data for supervised training on the downstream task.
-The subsets for each data set are drawn randomly but are the same throughout all runs to enable a fair comparison.
+For the other data sets, we use the same training protocol as \cite{chen2021exploring}.
+We utilize the training set for self-supervised pre-training and for training the classifier as the downstream task.
+In addition, we simulate harder tasks in which we only use a small fraction (i.e., 1\%) of the labeled training data for supervised training on the downstream task.
+The subsets for each data set are drawn uniformly at random but are kept the same throughout all runs to enable a fair comparison.
 We always use the full training set (or the unlabeled set in the case of STL-10) for pre-training.
-To use the same architectures for all data sets, we resize all images to a resolution of $32\times32$.
+To use the same architectures for all data sets, we resize all images to a resolution of 32$\times$32.